istio/istio.io/_docs/concepts/security/mutual-tls.md

     caption='Istio Security Architecture'
     %}

-As illustrated in the diagram, Istio Security leverages secret volume mount to deliver keys/certs from Citadel to Kubernetes containers.
+As illustrated in the diagram, Istio leverages secret volume mount to deliver keys/certs from Citadel to Kubernetes containers.
 For services running on
 VM/bare-metal machines, we introduce a node agent, which is a process running on each VM/bare-metal machine.
 It generates the private key and CSR (certificate signing request) locally, sends CSR to Citadel for signing, and delivers the generated certificate together with the private key to Envoy.